Quantum-Accelerators/quacc/docs/src/user/jobflow.md

 ### Known Limitations

-Currently, Jobflow cannot easily be used with Quacc recipes that involve classes.
+Jobflow cannot easily be used with Quacc recipes that involve classes (particularly those involving dynamic workflows) since they are structured for [Covalent](https://github.com/AgnostiqHQ/covalent).
+Nonetheless, QuAcc fully supports the development of Jobflow-specific workflows.
+Refer to the `quacc.recipes.emt.jobflow` module for an example.

 ### Learn More